J. R. Mudassir Husain

 Syed J. R. Mudassir Husain (born 1 March 1940) is a Bangladeshi jurist who served as the 14th Chief Justice of Bangladesh during 2004–2007.

 Background and education

-Husains' uncle, Syed A. B. Mahmud Hossain, was the second Chief Justice of Bangladesh.
+Hussain's family traced their descent from Syed Nasiruddin, a companion of Shah Jalal.
+Husain's uncle, Syed A. B. Mahmud Hossain, was the second Chief Justice of Bangladesh.
 Husain completed his BA and LLB from the University of Dhaka.

 Career

 Husain was enrolled as a High Court advocate in 1965.
-He was then appointed as a High Court judge on 18 February 1992 and elevated to the Appellate Division on 5 March 2002.
+He was then appointed a High Court judge on 18 February 1992 and elevated to the Appellate Division on 5 March 2002.

 Husain was appointed assistant attorney general in 1977 and deputy attorney general on 8 January 1984.

 Husain worked as part-time lecturer at Central Law College, Dhaka during 1966–78.

 Personal life

 Husain is married to Syeda Majida Khatun.
 Together they had three daughters and a son.